rikhuijzer/Skans.jl/README.md

 - New job offers
 - Availability (error detection)
 - Updated product pricing
-- New (financial) reports or other news
+- New (financial) reports or press releases
 - Updates to legislation

+See <https://skans.dev> for more information.